aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 | **Automatic failover** | Node failures transparent to all four Temporal services |
 | **PostgreSQL compatibility** | Zero application code changes; `postgres12` plugin works directly |

-CockroachDB acts as a drop-in replacement for PostgreSQL, giving Temporal's stateless services an indestructible, globally distributed foundation.
-The only deployment work beyond a standard PostgreSQL setup is applying a CockroachDB-compatible visibility schema that resolves four PostgreSQL-specific constructs unsupported by CockroachDB.
+CockroachDB connects to Temporal through the standard `postgres12` plugin, requiring no changes to Temporal's application code.
+The only additional deployment step is applying a CockroachDB-compatible visibility schema that resolves a small number of PostgreSQL-specific constructs not supported by CockroachDB.

 ---